temporalio/documentation/docs-src/references/web-ui-environment-variables.md

 ## `TEMPORAL_CODEC_PASS_ACCESS_TOKEN`

-Whether to attach JWT access token as ‘authorization’ header in requests with the Codec Server.
+Whether to send a JWT access token as ‘authorization’ header in requests with the Codec Server.

-Make sure that `TEMPORAL_CODEC_ENDPOINT` is defined to use this variable.

 ## `TEMPORAL_FORWARD_HEADERS`